 Further Read: Culling Images In Lightroom: A Step-By-Step Guide

 Whether you are a beginner or an established wedding photographer, at ShootDotEdit, we aim to help you run your wedding photography business successfully.
-And one of the ways we do that is by editing your photos for you.
+And one of the ways we do that is by providing professional color correction services.
 To learn more about how we can help your business, check out our pricing plan.